|Nutrition Facts (per serving)|

 1/2 cup freshly grated Parmigiano-Reggiano

 - Optional: 1 cup fresh small basil leaves (washed, dried, and coarsely chopped)

 Prepare the Eggplant

-Pat excess water and salt off of the eggplant slices.
+Pat off the excess water and salt from the eggplant slices.
 Rinse them, then dry again with paper towels, pressing down to dry them thoroughly.
 Set aside.

-If you're concerned about fat or sodium or just don't want to bother, you can skip the salting step -- but that's the way it's done in Italy.
+If you're concerned about sodium or just don't want to bother, you can skip the salting step (although that's how it's done in Italy).
 Some Italians say that salting them is to "draw out bitterness," but it's really mainly to draw out excess water.
-Salting them, according to cooking science great Harold McGee, has the added virtue of making the eggplant absorb less oil during frying.
+Salting them, according to cooking science-great Harold McGee, has the added virtue of making the eggplant absorb less oil during frying.

 In a medium pot, heat the olive oil with the minced garlic and chopped onion.

-Sauté over medium heat until onion is softened and translucent, about 5 minutes.
+Sauté over medium heat until the onion is softened and translucent, about 5 minutes.

 Add the tomato puree.
-Season to taste with salt (if you're salting the eggplant, go easy on the salt in the sauce, or omit it completely).
+Season to taste with salt (if you've salted the eggplant, go easy on the salt in the sauce, or omit it completely).
 Cover and simmer over low heat for 15 to 20 minutes, until the sauce is flavorful and slightly thickened.

 Fry the Eggplants

 As the eggplant slices are removed from the oil, let them drain on a paper towel-lined plate or tray.
-Adjust the burner temperature and oil level as you fry to keep them constant as you fry the remaining eggplant.
+Adjust the burner temperature and oil level as you fry the remaining eggplant.

 Assemble the Parmigiana

 Preheat the oven to 350 F (180 C).
-When the tomato sauce is done, transfer one-third of the sauce to a small mixing bowl and the remainder to a large mixing bowl.
+When the tomato sauce is done, transfer 1/3 of the sauce to a small mixing bowl and the remainder to a large mixing bowl.

 Let the tomato sauce cool to room temperature, then add the eggs to the larger bowl of sauce and mix well to combine.
-If the sauce is too hot, you'll cook the eggs.
+If the sauce is too hot, you'll cook the eggs, so make sure it has cooled down.

-Cover the bottom of a small 8- by 11-inch rectangular baking dish with a thin layer of the eggless tomato sauce, then add a horizontal layer of fried eggplant slices (use your biggest slices for this first layer; they can overlap a bit).
+Cover the bottom of a small 8- by 11-inch rectangular baking dish with a thin layer of the eggless tomato sauce, then add a layer of fried eggplant slices (use your biggest slices for this first layer; they can overlap a bit).